Quantum Wasserstein isometries of the $n$-qubit state space: a Wigner-type result: Introduction

 and that

 is a basis-independent purification, the so-called canonical purification \cite{Holevo} of $\rho=\sum_{i}\lambda_i\ket{r_i}\bra{r_i}$ --- see also Lemma 1 and Definition 2 in \cite{DPT-AHP}. }

-The classical quadratic optimal transport problem \cite{Ambrosio-otbook1, Ambrosio-otbook2, Figalli-book, Villani1, Villani2} on a complete and separable metric space $(X,d)$ is the following: given Borel probability measures $\mu$ and $\nu$ on $(X,d)$ with finite second moment and a lower semi-continuous non-negative function $c: X \times X \to [0,\infty)$ describing the transport costs in the sense that $c(x,y)$ is the cost of transporting one unit of goods from $x$ to $y,$ the goal is to minimize the total transport cost
+The classical quadratic optimal transport problem \cite{Ambrosio-otbook1, Ambrosio-otbook2, Figalli-book, Villani1, Villani2} on a complete and separable metric space $(X,d)$ is the following: given Borel probability measures $\mu$ and $\nu$ on $(X,d)$ with finite second moment, the goal is to minimize the total transport cost

 among all admissible transport plans $\pi.$ The admissible transport plans between $\mu$ and $\nu$ are exactly the couplings of $\mu$ and $\nu,$ that is, those probability measures on $X \times X$ that admit $\mu$ and $\nu$ as first resp. second marginal.
 The squared quadratic Wasserstein distance between $\mu$ and $\nu$ is defined as the optimal quadratic transport cost, that is,